datacentricdesign/dcd-auth/README.md

 # dcd-auth

-An OAuth web portal to Authenticate users via the Data-Centric Design Hub
+An OAuth web portal to Authenticate users via the Data-Centric Design Hub.